 More than 5000 worshippers can pray in this huge mosque at a time.
 The western façade looks similar to the Roman Amphitheatre with its column and sculpture mouldinga.
 An Ottoman ablution fountain called Saardivan and a “must-see” sundial adorns the courtyard.
 Unfortunately no inscriptions exist from the original construction and there are only records of reconstruction and modification that have been inscribed in Kufic.

-Diyarbakir Ulu Camii Information
+Diyarbakir Ulu Camii Travel Tips

 - The mosque is also called as Mizgefta Mezin a Amede or the Great Mosque of Diyarbakir.